Ra13s/The-L-AI-ons-Den/README.md

 ![A parody of "Daniel in the Lions' Den" by Peter Paul Rubens (c.
 1615)](img/in_the_den.jpg)

-Welcome to The L-AI-ons' Den, a framework that pits your documents against a panel of ruthless AI "Lions" to make your work stronger.
+Welcome to The L-AI-ons' Den (read lions), a framework that pits your documents against a panel of ruthless AI "Lions" to make your work stronger.
 This multi-agent system provides comprehensive analysis from specialized AI perspectives, plus optional automated fix application.
 It works with Claude Code, Gemini, and other AI platforms.

 ## 🎯 What This System Does